-Indicates if one or two batteries connected or DC connections from external power sources.
+Indicates if battery 1/battery2/external power sources are connected.
 Touching the battery Indicator takes you to the Batteries screen where you can closely monitor the status of the batteries.
 When a new battery is added the system will switch to that battery and DC will over ride battery power.

-When a battery is running low its icon will flash.
+😾 When a battery is running low its icon will flash.